GET IN TOUCH

 • Employees must review each pay stub to confirm that the correct deduction amount is applied during every pay period.

-• Any disputes about deduction accuracy or total balance should be directed to the Department of Revenue or a qualified legal authority for resolution.
+• Any disputes regarding the accuracy of deductions or the total balance should be directed to the Department of Revenue or the Board of Appeals for resolution.

-Wage garnishment serves as a structured process for collecting overdue tax debt while maintaining fairness and compliance with both state and federal regulations.
+Wage garnishment is a structured process for collecting overdue tax debt while maintaining fairness and compliance with state and federal regulations.
 Recognizing these requirements enables employers and employees to manage wage deductions responsibly and prevent unnecessary complications.

 Why You Received a Wage Garnishment Notice